IPESE/REHO/docs/sections/2_Releases.rst

     This study investigates the ”energy cost of living”, comprised as the delivery of energy services for residents —including thermal comfort, domestic electricity, mobility, and information and communication technologies (ICT).
 Coordinated design and operational strategies of energy communities are shown to significantly reduce monthly per capita energy costs from 142.1 CHF for a fossil-based system, to 41.5 CHF for a renewable-integrated system.
 The environmental footprint is reduced from 2’295 kgCO2-eq/year to negative emissions of -140.4 kgCO2-eq/year, resulting from surplus solar electricity injected into the grid.
 A further comprehensive evaluation employs the social cost of carbon as a unified economic metric, capturing both financial expenses and environmental impacts of the different renovation scenarios for buildings.
 Under this evaluation, the conventional fossil-based system incurs a total societal cost of 171.7 CHF per capita per month, whereas the renewable-integrated system achieves a dramatic reduction, lowering the total cost to 39.7 CHF per capita per month.
 Projected nationally, this translates into potential annual savings of 14.25 billion CHF for Switzerland.

-.. dropdown:: :bdg-primary:`Conference` Power to the People: On the Role of Districts in Decentralized Energy Systems, Chuat 2025 :cite:`chuatPowerPeopleRole2025`
+.. dropdown:: :bdg-primary:`Conference` Power to the people: on the role of districts in decentralized energy systems, Chuat 2025 :cite:`chuatPowerPeopleRole2025`
     :icon: globe

     *Third International Conference on Action versus Inaction Facing Climate Change (AICC) - June 4-5, 2025, Lausanne, Switzerland*